mkierc/advent-of-code/2017/readme.md

     to pass through the firewall without being caught?

 #### [Day 14: Disk Defragmentation](src/day_14)
-- [ ] Part One - Given your actual key string, how many squares are used?
+- [x] Part One - Given your actual key string, how many squares are used?
+- [ ] Part Two - How many regions are present given your key string?